Seattle Art Museum: History

 SAM traces its origins to the Seattle Fine Arts Society (organized 1905) and the Washington Arts Association (organized 1906), which merged in 1917, keeping the Fine Arts Society name.
 In 1931 the group renamed itself as the Art Institute of Seattle.
 The Art Institute housed its collection in Henry House, the former home, on Capitol Hill, of the collector and founder of the Henry Art Gallery, Horace C. Henry (1844–1928).

 Richard E. Fuller, president of the Seattle Fine Arts Society, was the animating figure of SAM in its early years.
 During the Great Depression, he and his mother, Margaret MacTavish Fuller, donated $250,000 to build an art museum in Volunteer Park on Seattle's Capitol Hill.
 The city provided the land and received ownership of the building.
 Carl F. Gould of the architectural firm Bebb and Gould designed an Art Deco/Art Moderne building for the museum, which opened June 23, 1933.
 The Art Institute collection formed the core of the original SAM collection; the Fullers soon donated additional pieces.
 The Art Institute was responsible for managing art activities when the museum first opened.
 Fuller served as museum director into the 1970s, never taking a salary.

 SAM joined with the National Council on the Arts (later NEA), Richard Fuller, and the Seattle Foundation (in part, another Fuller family endeavor) to acquire and install Isamu Noguchi's sculpture Black Sun in front of the museum in Volunteer Park.
 It was the NEA's first commission in Seattle.

-In 1983–1984, the museum received a donation of half of a downtown city block, the former J. C. Penney department store on the west side of Second Avenue between Union and Pike Streets.
+In 1983 to 1984, the museum received a donation of half of a downtown city block, the former J. C. Penney department store on the west side of Second Avenue between Union and Pike Streets.
 They eventually decided that this particular block was not a suitable site: that land was sold for private development as the Newmark Building, and the museum acquired land in the next block south.
 On December 5, 1991, SAM reopened in a $62 million downtown facility designed by Robert Venturi.
 The next year, one of Jonathan Borofsky's Hammering Man sculptures was installed outside the museum as part of Seattle City Light's One Percent for Art program.
 Hammering Man would have been installed in time for the museum's opening, but on September 28, 1991, as workers attempted to erect the piece, it fell, was damaged, and had to be returned to the foundry for repairs.
 Hammering Man was used in a guerrilla art installation on Labor Day in 1993 when Jason Sprinkle and other local artists attached a 700 lb ball and chain to the leg of the sculpture.
 In 1994, the Volunteer Park facility reopened as the Seattle Asian Art Museum.
-In 2007, the Olympic Sculpture Park opened to the public, culminating an 8-year process.
+In 2007, the Olympic Sculpture Park opened to the public, culminating an eight-year process.
 In 2017, the Seattle Asian Art Museum closed for a two-year $54 million renovation and expansion project.
 The museum reopened February 8, 2020.